pantheon-systems/documentation/source/content/guides/agcdn/01-introduction.md

 The benefits of Rate Limiting include:

-- Volumetric Attack Mitigation - Reduce the effectiveness of malicious traffic, including brute-force login and denial-of-service attacks.
+- **Volumetric Attack Mitigation** - Reduce the effectiveness of malicious traffic, including brute-force login and denial-of-service attacks.

-- Policy-based Control - Rate Limiting supports adjustable configurations for your policy, including requests per second, and detection window.
+- **Policy-based Control** - Rate Limiting supports adjustable configurations for your policy, including requests per second, and detection window.

-- Custom Responses - Select from actions that allow you to block requests or log them, and configure custom responses for your policy.
+- **Custom Responses** - Select from actions that allow you to block requests or log them, and configure custom responses for your policy.

 <Alert title="Note"  type="info" >

 This feature is currently in Early Access; for more information, reach out to your account manager.

 </Alert>

+## Get AGCDN

+[Contact the Professional Services team](https://pantheon.io/contact?docs) to determine the best configuration for you.

 ## More Resources